Oil tax reform is critical to Alaska's future

 … Some experts predict oil will drop this year

 … How will Alaska make up the difference as oil revenues continue to decline?
 New individual taxes and fees?
 The Permanent Fund?
 Cuts to state services?

-In fact, according to the Legislative Finance Division, Alaska will lose $900 million next year due to falling oil production…
+In fact, according to the Legislative Finance Division, Alaska will lose $900 million this fiscal year due to falling oil production…

 … That’s more than the entire state spends on schools, roads, harbors and airports each year

 … almost double the entire Municipality of Anchorage operating budget

 … more than six times this year’s Fairbanks North Star Borough’s budget